Snaacky/thewiki/docs/guides/quality.md

 +++ Re-encode

-Re-encodes are encodes of a Blu-ray encode or WEB source.
-Quality is subjective, as the same encode made from the BDMV instead of an encode will have better quality.
+Re-encodes are encodes of an existing Blu-ray or WEB encode.
+These are common on streaming sites, where they convert the original encode to a supported file format while also trying to save space.

-Re-encoding is generally considered a bad practice due to quality loss, as encoding is a lossy process, and information is lost at every stage. *On [Nyaa](https://nyaa.si), these are marked in red.*
+The process of re-encoding is generally considered a bad practice due to quality loss, as encoding is a lossy process and information is lost at every stage.
+As a result, it introduces artifacts like blocking and banding. *Because of this, re-encodes are not recommended if you want quality and should be avoided.*

+On [Nyaa](https://nyaa.si), these are marked in red.
+You can see the difference with re-encodes from the comparisons below:

+- [Dokyuu Hentai HxEros](https://slow.pics/c/PZRxqAsh) - Raw (Reinforce) vs. Encode (HorribleSubs/Crunchyroll) vs. Re-encode (9anime, animepahe, Gogoanime, Minis)
+- [Oshi no Ko](https://slow.pics/c/6HqApHsn) - Encode (Setsugen, SubsPlease/Crunchyroll) vs. Re-encode (9anime, AniWatch (Zoro), Gogoanime, Marin)
+- [Senran Kagura](https://slow.pics/c/QLtX61qx) - Raw (BDMV, Snow-Raws) vs. Re-encode (9anime, animepahe, AniWatch (Zoro), Gogoanime)
+- [Vinland Saga S2](https://slow.pics/c/GjhwBwo3) - Encode (Foxtrot, SubsPlease/Crunchyroll) vs. Re-encode (Gogoanime, Marin, Minis)

 +++ Mini Encode